 On September 15, 1935, German Jews are stripped of their citizenship, reducing them to mere “subjects” of the state.

 After Hitler’s accession to the offices of president and chancellor of Germany, he set about the task of remaking his adopted country (Hitler had to pull some strings even to be eligible for office, as he was Austrian by birth) into the dream state he imagined.
 But his dream was soon to become a nightmare for many.
 Early on in his reign, the lives of non-Jewish German citizens were barely disrupted.
 But not so for Hitler’s “enemies.”
 Hitler’s racist ideology, which elevated those of “pure-blooded” German stock to the level of “masters” of the earth, began working itself out in vicious ways.

 What was the outside world’s reaction?
-Because unemployment had dropped precipitously under Hitler’s early commandeering of the economy, and the average German felt renewed hope and pride, the face of Germany seemed brighter, more at peace with itself.
+Because unemployment had dropped precipitously under Hitler’s early commandeering of the economy, the face of Germany seemed brighter.
 While some foreign visitors, even some political opponents within Germany itself, decried these racist laws and practices, most were beguiled into thinking it was merely a phase, and that Hitler, in the words of former British Prime Minister Lloyd George, was “a great man.”

 READ MORE: The Holocaust: Facts, Victims & Survivors